A Proximal Diffusion Strategy for Multi-Agent Optimization with Sparse Affine Constraints: Problem Formulation

 \section{Problem Formulation}

-Consider a network of $K$ agents and assume the network is divided into $E$ overlapping smaller {\em sub-networks}.
-For each sub-network $e$, we let $\cC_e$ denote the set of agents in this sub-network.
+Consider a network of $K$ agents and assume that the agents are coupled through $E$ affine equality constraint sets.
+For each constraint set $e$, we let $\cC_e$ denote the {\em sub-network} of agents involved in this particular constraint(s).
 We then formulate the following optimization problem: